 A common question many people have upon learning about one-way cryptographic hash functions is how the “one-way” part works.
 A certain amount of data goes through a process and a result is given – shouldn’t it be possible to do that same process in reverse, since we know what the process is in the first place?

 Well there’s a very good reason – and it applies mostly the same to all hash functions, even though they are all implemented differently.
-The answer is the modulo operator.
+Hash functions essentially discard information in a very deterministic way - using the modulo operator.
 For a quick review, modulus is essentially the same as saying “the remainder of” (applying to division).
 A quick example would be:

 What’s happening here is that we’re dividing 16 by 5, and the result of the operation is whatever is left over – or the remainder.